ptavarez/tic_tac_dro_project/README.md

 Just finished up the game's logic.
 I feel like I did a bad job making my code DRY, but I believe I have a functioning board, so that's all I should be worried about right now.
 The hardest part for me was figuring out a way of checking the board for a winner.
 I ended up hardcoding every possibility for both players to win, and it works.
 I even have a way for X and O to switch off anytime the addToBoard function is invoked.
 Once I meet all requirements, I'll work on a better way of determining the winner.

-## Authentication (Feb 8)
+## Authentication (Feb 8-9)

 Before:

 Now that I'm done with the game's logic (I think), it's time to make some curl requests and start being buddies wiht the API.
 Making curl requests is a little fuzzy to me, but I hope I could make this work.
 After I successfully made curl requests to the API to sign up, sign in, change password, and sign out, I have to make sure I get success or failure messages.

+After:

+Completed the authentication process!
+Everything went pretty smooth until I got to the change password section.
+I was able to create a successful curl request, but when I started working on the web app, I kept receiving an error message "Uncaught TypeError: Cannot read property 'id' of undefined."
+Turns out I wasn't storing tokens and IDs in the store.js file.
+The legend, William, pointed that out to me and led me in the right direction to fixing the problem.
+After that, creating a sign out web page was fairly simple.

 ## Game UI